 Help the threatened grizzly bear thrive again in its native Pacific Northwest home.

 Grizzlies used to be numerous throughout this region.
-However, more than a century of grizzly hunting and trapping decimated the region’s grizzly population, culminating in the last legal kill of a bear in 1967.
-The next year, North Cascades National Park was created and efforts to protect grizzly bears began, but the grizzly bear’s population never recovered.
+However, more than a century of grizzly hunting and trapping decimated the local grizzly population, culminating in the last legal kill of a bear in 1967.
+The next year, North Cascades National Park was created and efforts to protect grizzly bears began, but the grizzly bears never recovered.
 Today, scientists estimate that fewer than five grizzly bears may remain in Washington’s North Cascades, and only a few are known to live just north in British Columbia, Canada.
 To restore the grizzly bear, we must take an active role in aiding recovery of this magnificent animal to its native lands.

 Fortunately, we know how to save these charismatic animals from extinction, and successful recovery efforts are already taking place elsewhere in places like Montana.
 The National Park Service and U.S. Fish and Wildlife Service can use experience from other states to inform grizzly bear recovery in Washington’s North Cascades.